-Here $M$ represents the typical energy scale for hilltop inflation and $\mu$ is a parameter which has the dimension of mass.
-It is often convenient to use the dimensionless parameter $\upmutobealpha\equiv\mu/M_{pl}$ instead.
+Here $M$ represents the typical energy scale for hilltop inflation and $\alpha$ a parameter that characterises the width of the potential valley, and hence the inflaton mass $m_\phi$.
 The potential is shown in Fig.~\ref{VVV}, it is asymptotically flat when $|\varphi|$ is large and has a minimum at $\varphi =0$.

 Defining the end of inflation as the moment when $\epsilon=1$ we find in terms of $\upmutobealpha$

 with $\yy=3\sqrt{6}\xx + 36 \upmutobealpha + 4\upmutobealpha^3$ and $\xx=\sqrt{ 4\upmutobealpha^4 + 22 \upmutobealpha^2 - 1 }$.
 The inflaton mass $m_\phi$ and the self-coupling $\lambda_\phi$ of the inflaton can be obtained from the Taylor expansion \eqref{TaylorV} of its potential near the minimum $\varphi=0$,